What is a weighted blanket?

 - Climate and comfortable sleeping temperature.
 Weighted blankets can be hot so if you live in a hot place or are a hot sleeper opt for one that has been made specifically with thin, breathable fabric.

 - Where the blanket is made.
 We recommend buying from an Australian company as they are high quality and also shipping a weighted blanket overseas can be costly!

 - Weight distribution and inner ties.
 The weight in a weighted blanket should be evenly distributed.
 Choose a blanket that ensures the weights stay sewn into their pockets and remain even within the cover due to attachments (often referred to as inner ties)

 We love Calming Blankets weighted blankets because they are soft, evenly weighted and use non-toxic, noise-free glass beads.
 Their weighted blankets are designed to help relieve the symptoms of insomnia, stress, anxiety and various sensory disorders.
 These blankets are so good that they are rated as Australia’s top weighted blanket on ProductReview and Facebook.
 People have reported feelings of reduced stress, soothed minds and deeper, more restful sleep whilst using their Calming Blanket.

 Calming blankets come in a variety of sizes, colours and materials.
 The winter version has a super soft vegan-friendly minky cover, and for those summer nights or hot sleepers, there is a breathable Lycocell bamboo option.
-We recommend the Sleep Bundle as it comes with a luxurious silk eye mask and a lovely sleep spray made from Chamomile, Lavender and Vetiver, all know to aid sleep and relaxation.

 Please note: This article may contain affiliate links.